magnusnosnes/LineageHomology/README.md

 <img src="man/figures/README-unnamed-chunk-6-1.png" width="100%" />

 The tree shows the reconstructed states using the ace function in the ape package.
-Each node is coloured according to the probability of the location.
-Here red represents Norway, and blue represents the rest of the world (RoW).
+Each node is coloured according as a piechart with the probability of the location (red vs blue).
+For this example red represents Norway, and blue represents the rest of the world (RoW).

 ![LineageHomology_procedure](./Examples_and_plotting_methods/How_it_works.png)This
 figure shows how LineageHomology can be used to estimate transmission